asasine/factoriod/CONTRIBUTING.md

 - Minor version: added functionality in a backwards-compatible manner, including deprecations.
 - Patch version: backwards-compatible bug fixes.

-At this time, the this project is still in initial development, so the version is 0.y.z.
+At this time, the this project is still in initial development, so the version is `0.y.z`.
 This means that the public API should not be considered stable, and may change in backwards-incompatible ways between minor or patch releases.
+I will make a best effort to limit breaking changes to minor releases.